 Commodity price risk for the Group is mainly related to fluctuations in coal and pet coke prices linked to various external factors, which can affect the production cost of the Group.
-Since the Energy costs is one of the primary costs drivers, any fluctuation in fuel prices can lead to drop in operating margin.
-To manage this risk, the Group take steps to optimise the fuel mix and to pursue longer term and fixed contracts, where considered necessary.
-Additionally, processes and policies related to such risks are reviewed and controlled by senior management and fuel requirement are monitored by the central procurement team.
+Since the energy costs is one of the primary costs drivers, any fluctuation in fuel prices can lead to a drop in operating margin.
+To manage this risk, the Group take following steps: